EAGEA/Neural-Network-CUDA-Library/README.md

 Model implementation of a neural network.
-Current implementation can be used with dataset of 1 row features and 1 row labels.
+Current implementation can be used with dataset of 1 row features and 1 row labels (horizontal vectors).
+Is made of layers.

 - ```cpp
   neural_network(std::initializer_list<layer *> layers);